Frequently Asked Questions

 Can I buy new bike parts through the Co-op?

 We try to reuse as many used parts as possible, but sometimes new parts are needed.
 We have some new parts available (tires, tubes, cables, bearings, brake pads, brake noodles, cotter pins, and axle nuts), that are priced.
 For a full selection of new parts and accessories, please see a local bike shop.

 What kinds of bike repair projects can you help with?

-Memberships can be purchased or renewed but participants will not accumulate volunteer hours (for earn-a-bike or membership) while working on personal projects during DIY sessions.
-These sessions are intended to provide our members a benefit.
-Donations can be dropped off during this time.
+Memberships can be purchased or renewed but participants do not accumulate volunteer hours for membership while working on personal projects.
+These sessions are intended to provide our members access to the shop to work on their bikes.
+Registration for this event is not required.
+Donations can be dropped off during Thursday evening sessions.